Node Embedding over Temporal Graphs: Conclusions

 \section{Conclusions}

 In this paper, we explore temporal graph embeddings.
 Unlike previous work in predictions over temporal graphs, which focused on optimizing one specific task, we present a framework that allows to jointly optimize the node representations and the task-specific objectives.
-Our method outperforms a variety of baselines across many of the datasets and does not underperform for any of them.
-We evaluate our method over a particularly diverse set of large-scale temporal graph datasets, weighted and unweighted, directed and undirected, with different time spans and granularities, for two fundamental graph prediction tasks -- node classification and edge prediction.
+Our method outperforms a variety of baselines across many datasets and does not underperform for any of them.
+We evaluate our method over a particularly diverse set of large-scale temporal graphs, weighted and unweighted, directed and undirected, with different time spans and granularities, for two fundamental graph prediction tasks -- node classification and edge prediction.

 Our method generalizes graph embedding to capture graph dynamics, somewhat similarly to the extension of word embedding to sequential sentence embedding in natural language processing.
 Our framework can leverage any static graph embedding technique and learn a temporal node embedding altering it.
-As graph embeddings do not preserve coherence, i.e., each training of a node's embedding on the same graph can provide a different representation, we explore several approaches for aligning the graph representations to only capture true network dynamics.
-We then build an end-to-end model that learns a final temporal node embedding, which does not make any assumptions over the temporal behavior (e.g., a polynomial relation between the time points).

 As future work, we would like to extend our framework to learn the embeddings by using the best time resolution, without taking snapshots at discrete time points.